keep-network/website/src/pages/faq.md

   - question: What is tBTC?
     answer: tBTC is Threshold’s decentralized bridge to bring BTC to the Ethereum network; the only permissionless solution on the market today.
-The Keep team built tBTCv2 on Threshold Network.
+The Keep team built tBTC on the Threshold Network.
 Bridge your Bitcoin to Ethereum in a secure and trustless way to participate in DeFi.
 Mint tBTC on the <a href="https://dashboard.threshold.network/tBTC/mint">dapp</a>!
   - question: What is the T token?
     answer: Threshold's T token is both a utility token for the Threshold Network